Swedish South Company

 The Swedish South Company, also known as the Company of New Sweden (Swedish, Söderkompaniet, Nya Sverige-kompaniet), was a trading company from Sweden founded in 1626, that supported the trade between Sweden and its colony New Sweden, in North America.
 The colony was envisioned by its founding father Willem Usselincx; it was to become the first Swedish transoceanic trading project.

-In 1649, it lost its monopoly on tobacco granted by the queen of Sweden in 1641.
-In 1655, New Sweden was annexed by New Netherland, this brought an end to the activities of the Swedish South Company, it was dissolved in 1680.
+In 1649, the company lost its monopoly on tobacco that had been granted by the queen of Sweden in 1641.
+In 1655, New Sweden was annexed by New Netherland.
+This brought an end to the activities of the Swedish South Company, and it was dissolved in 1680.